 11. Collection of Online Personal Data From Children.

-To the extent that IBC is able to determine the age of visitors by their submissions to or communications with IBC’s site, IBC will not knowingly (1) collect or post information from individuals under age 18 without their parent’s or guardian’s consent, or (2) provide any personally identifying information collected from children, regardless of its source, to any third party for any purpose whatever unless otherwise permitted by law.
+To the extent that Independence is able to determine the age of visitors by their submissions to or communications with Independence’s site, Independence will not knowingly (1) collect or post information from individuals under age 18 without their parent’s or guardian’s consent, or (2) provide any personally identifying information collected from children, regardless of its source, to any third party for any purpose whatever unless otherwise permitted by law.

 12. Independence Blue Cross’s Right to Contact Visitor.